vb-pogribnyi/OpenCircle/Open Circle.md

 ### 5.7 The result

-After training the network I got significantly better result.
+After training the network I got a significantly better result.
 The second convolution filters started paying attention to the central pixels, and all the real images were recognized (more or less) correctly.

 Here is the image of the weights after training: